Old Town Historic Core Plan Underway In 2014

-And, the final community event will be to debrief and confirm aspects for the Historic Core plan based on findings and feedback we received from the community and from property and business owners.
-Because we will partner with the new sandwich shop that is currently making their tenant improvements to the Brad Best Realty Building (Old Redmond State Bank at Leary Way and Cleveland Street), the date of this event has not been scheduled.
+Then, during this autumn, the final community event will be to debrief and confirm aspects for the Historic Core plan based on findings and feedback we received from the community and from property and business owners throughout the plan's development.
+Because we will partner with Homegrown Deli, the new sandwich shop that is currently making their tenant improvements to the Brad Best Realty Building (Old Redmond State Bank at Leary Way and Cleveland Street), the date of this event has not been scheduled.
 Please stay tuned for additional information very soon.

 It is Redmond's turn to celebrate local stories of the 1914 prohibition.

 "State Prohibition Law, 1914 -

 On November 3, 1914, after prodigious Anti-Saloon League lobbying efforts statewide, Washington voters approved Initiative Measure Number Three, prohibiting the manufacture and sale (although not the consumption) of liquor statewide.
 Washington women had gained the right to vote in 1910, and their votes contributed to the passage of the initiative.
 Washington's 1914 prohibition law was statutory, not a constitutional amendment.
 The popular vote was 189,840 for, 171,208 against.
 Initiative Number Three exposed a marked split between Washington's urban and rural voters.
 Even though the initiative failed in Seattle, Tacoma, and Spokane, it won statewide.
 City people opposed it whereas smalltown and rural people were in favor.